What Are Environmental Flows?

 - “base flows”—those flow volumes that fall between subsistence flows and pulse flows and that occur most of the time; generally there are several different levels of base flows.

 Rivers and estuaries are naturally dynamic ecosystems that rely on periodic changes in flow to maintain their health and productivity.
 Keeping our rivers, streams, estuaries and wetlands healthy is important for many species of wildlife and for the state’s economy.
-Texas has seven major coastal estuaries, or bays, formed where fresh water from rivers mixes with the saltier water of the Gulf of Mexico.
+Texas has seven major coastal estuaries systems, formed where fresh water from rivers mixes with the saltier water of the Gulf of Mexico.
 This mixture of salt and fresh water is vital for many marine species-including fish, shrimp, oysters and crabs-and fuels a $2 billion+ coastal recreational and commercial fishing economy.

 Healthy rivers, wetlands, and estuaries are also important for many of the 600+ species of birds found in the state.
 Bird species that migrate through Texas and the numerous year-round residents rely on these habitats, and the fish, shellfish and plant life that they sustain, for their food source.